Special Issues: An Overview

 The Lead Guest Editor typically invites two to four appropriately qualified Guest Editors to join the Special Issue Editorial Team.
 These Guest Editors will be responsible for handling the submitted manuscripts, and managing the peer review process.
 Guest Editors should work in an appropriate field, and have sufficient time and capacity to handle manuscripts.
 The Lead Guest Editor is responsible for contacting and confirming the participation of Guest Editors.

 The proposal itself takes the form of a draft Call for Papers, which should include:

 - The journal for which the Special Issue is intended.

 - A suggested title for the Special Issue (should not exceed 10 words).

 - Proposed Aims and Scope, giving an overview of the Special Issue’s intended focus and a list of the topics to be covered.

-- A list of additional Guest Editors for a total team of 2 to 4.
-This list must include their names, emails, affiliations, and a short biography (one paragraph) of each of the Guest Editors.
-You should also include your own details.
+- A list of two to four Guest Editors, each one including their names, email addresses, affiliations, and a short biography (one paragraph).
+You should also include your own details here.

 - A proposed timeline and schedule.